thesilentc/sinatra-app-test/README.md

 # sinatra-app-test
-A repo for sinatra app test builds
+A repo for Sinatra app test builds

+Conceptualize and build app trees and mapping